mehvishahmed/mehvishahmed/README.md

 Grounded and solution oriented Computer Science & Engineering student, passionate about Artificial Intelligence and Machine Learning.
 Dynamic and motivated personality, skilled in building diverse cross functional teams, with an ability to work independently and/or in groups and demonstrating exceptional communication skills.
 Driven and motivated to make organizations thrive.

 - 🌱 I’m currently learning C and C++
-- 📫 How to reach me: mehvishahmed1000@gmail.com
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: Balloons scare me!

 ## 🛠 &nbsp;Tech Stack